ami-iit/idynfor/doc/theory_background.md

 The $P$ matrix can be computed by matching iDynTree's DOF serialization, obtained from the `iDynTree::IJoint::getPosCoordsOffset` and `iDynTree::IJoint::getDOFsOffset` methods and the Pinocchio's DOF serialization, obtained from  `pinocchio::ModelTpl::idx_qs` and `pinocchio::ModelTpl::idx_vs` attributes.

-### Rigid Body Velocity
+### Frame Velocity

-Before discussing how iDynTree and pinocchio describe the velocity of a multi-body model, we need to briefly discuss how the velocity of a rigid body can be represented.
+Before discussing how iDynTree and pinocchio describe the velocity of a multi-body model, we need to briefly discuss how the velocity of a frame attached to a rigid body can be represented.

 Given two frames $A$ and $B$, the relative pose between this two frames is mathematically represented by an element ${}^A H_B \in SE(3)$ defined as: